okaynow123/Hbm-s-Nuclear-Tech-CE/README.md

-# <u>**HBM Nuclear Tech Mod Community Edtion**</u>
+# <u>**HBM's Nuclear Tech Mod Community Edition**</u>
 An attempt at a "definitive" port of NTM to 1.12.
-Came from nessesity as other developers have failed to update and maintain other forks.
+Came from necessity as other developers have failed to update and maintain other forks.
 Heavy WIP as there is much content to port

 ## FAQ